 ORDERS PRESENTED FOR JUDGE'S SIGNATURE

 - TRUE COPIES: Our clerks will be happy to process four true copies of each order signed, or as many true copies as there are parties, whichever is greater.
 Attorneys should present copies for processing.

-- RETURNING ORDERS: We can mail true copies of orders to you.
+- RETURNING ORDERS: We can mail true copies of orders to you if you include a self-addressed, stamped envelope.
 If you do not attach an envelope, we will hold your copies for thirty (30) days.
 Because of space constraints, we cannot hold them for a longer period.
 If not picked up, original orders will be filed and true copies will be discarded.

 PREPARING FOR MOTION CALL

 - RESPONSIVE PLEADINGS: Your answer or responsive brief is just as important to the judge.
-Please deliver responsive pleadings by noon on Tuesday (or sooner) before the Wednesday motion call.
+Please deliver responsive pleadings no later than noon on the Monday prior to the Wednesday motion call.
+Any response received after this time will be considered untimely and may not be considered.
 (Note we cannot guarantee receipt of pleadings left in the County Clerks Office or slipped under the door.)

 - ABANDONED MOTIONS: Unless excused by the court, the moving party must appear for the motion.
 Failure to appear may result in a $100 assessed penalty to the moving party.
 To be excused by the court, the moving party must call chambers by 4:00 p.m. on Tuesday and advise the clerk that the motion has been adjourned or withdrawn.